corinski/slate/source/index.html.md

 ```

-Arbiter sends this request for Oracle for co-sign request
+Arbiter/User sends this request for Oracle for co-sign request

 ### HTTP Request